-F Water, plumbing and bathroom fittings Repair category 2 Notes Pipework (where seen) is of copper and PVC, and appeared in serviceable condition but was not tested.
-The kitchen sink unit is dented/damaged in places.
-The sanitary fittings are of mixed age and there are areas of worn/stained sealant.
-Flooring beneath the shower tray was not inspected, however, it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and bath/shower fittings can lead to deterioration of flooring or wall linings.
+Water, plumbing and bathroom fittings Repair category 1 Notes Pipework (where seen) is of copper and PVC, and appeared in serviceable condition but was not tested.
+The sanitary fittings are along semi-modern lines and generally appeared in a serviceable condition.
+Within the limitations of our inspection, no reportable defects were evident.
+Flooring beneath the bath and shower tray was not inspected, however, it should be appreciated that over time the build-up of condensation together with small amounts of leakage from joints between tiling or mastic and bath/shower fittings can lead to deterioration of flooring or wall linings.
 Repairs in this regard may be required as part of a normal and ongoing maintenance regime.